-Currently, I have made both a randomly accessible data structure that is guaranteed balanced and logarithmic in the general case and a standard Red Black Tree which is always logarithmic for insertion, deletion and lookup but is not randomly accessible at all.
-Now I am working to modify the Red Black Tree to give it random access capabilities.
+Currently, I have made both a randomly accessible data structure that is guaranteed balanced and logarithmic in the general case and have worked on a standard Red Black Tree which logarithmic for insertion, deletion and lookup but is not randomly accessible at all.
+As I reached a snag while working on the Red Black Tree I have begun working instead on the much simpler Splay Tree, which I will shortly work to make randomly accessible.